reddit12345/COMP3040A2/README.md

 - Using a lightweight Markdown editor to write your resume and your README file is essential as it will broaden the compatibility of that file all across any devices and/or sites.
 - One example of a Markdown editor is StackEdit.
 StackEdit lets you write Markdown files conveniently and efficiently.
 ## Use a Distributed Version Control System
 - Making use of a version control system is very crucial in software development.
+Users
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc5MTU3MTc1LDE2NjIzMjE5NDQsLTMyOT
+eyJoaXN0b3J5IjpbMTc4NzMxOTMxNywxNjYyMzIxOTQ0LC0zMj
-M0NTU2OSwtMTE2OTAyMzgwMSwxNTM3NzMxOTM5LDE4MjA2NjM2
+kzNDU1NjksLTExNjkwMjM4MDEsMTUzNzczMTkzOSwxODIwNjYz
-MjYsLTIwODg3NDY2MTJdfQ==
+NjI2LC0yMDg4NzQ2NjEyXX0=
 -->